-More than 31,000 scientists have signed a petition saying "there is no convincing scientific evidence that human release of carbon dioxide, methane, or other greenhouse gases is causing, or will in the foreseeable future, cause catastrophic heating of the Earth's atmosphere and disruption of the Earth's climate."
+More than 31,000 scientists have signed the Oregon Petition saying "there is no convincing scientific evidence that human release of carbon dioxide, methane, or other greenhouse gases is causing, or will in the foreseeable future, cause catastrophic heating of the Earth's atmosphere and disruption of the Earth's climate."
 There is no similar petition in support of the alarmist position that has been signed by anywhere near 31,000 scientists.

-Nearly 200 of the world's leading scientists spoke at our three International Conferences on Climate Change, which took place in New York City in March 2008 and March 2009 and in Washington DC in June 2009.
-These include scientists from NASA and NOAA, official state climatologists, professors from prestigious universities all over the world (including Harvard and MIT), and officials at the Department of Energy and the Department of the Interior.
+Nearly 300 of the world's leading scientists spoke at one or more of Heartland’s ten International Conferences on Climate Change, These include scientists from NASA and NOAA, official state climatologists, professors from prestigious universities all over the world (including Harvard, Yale, and MIT) and officials at the Department of Energy and the Department of the Interior.

 Our conferences have been described by friend and foe alike as the most important and influential gatherings of global warming "skeptics" ever assembled.
 These conferences were covered by CNN, Fox News, ABC News, the BBC, The New York Times, The Washington Post, La Monde, The Wall Street Journal, and many other media outlets.

 Heartland's spokespersons have been invited to testify on global warming issues before Congress and in state legislatures and official government meetings in Ohio, Kentucky, Connecticut, Minnesota, Illinois, Indiana, West Virginia, Utah, New Mexico, Oregon, Washington, Montana, Colorado, Arkansas, and more.These are not the activities of a group on the "extreme margin of the discourse" on global warming.